User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment

 Patients prefer adaptations that \textbf{occur infrequently and only when necessary}.
 Once an adaptation aligns with their capabilities and needs, they see little value in frequent changes \cite{wang2024adaptiveicse}.
 This suggests that adaptations should focus on essential functionalities and aim to enhance usability without introducing unnecessary disruptions.
 Importantly, users are willing to tolerate lower usability if it means avoiding frequent adaptations, particularly for less-used features.
 To create effective adaptive mHealth applications, practitioners should minimize adaptation frequency by designing changes to occur only when absolutely necessary.
 Practitioners should also focus on \textit{core functionalities by prioritizing adaptations for essential tasks that significantly improve usability or accessibility}.
 Additionally, it is crucial to avoid over-adaptation by resisting frequent changes.
 Frequent adaptations can lead to frustration and reduced trust in the app.

-Patients prefer adaptations that are small-scale and incremental, ensuring the app remains familiar even after adaptations are implemented.
+Patients prefer small-scale and incremental adaptations, ensuring that the app remains familiar even after adaptations are implemented.
 For example, they are more comfortable with adaptations that modify specific components, such as the navigation bar or the order of data entry fields, rather than large-scale overhauls of the interface.
-Notably, patients are willing to tolerate slightly lower usability if it means preserving familiarity and avoiding drastic changes.
+This finding suggests that familiarity may outweigh usability improvements for some users.
 Practitioners should make \textbf{small, specific adaptations} to app components rather than extensive modifications.
 Maintain the app's structure and flow to keep it familiar to users, recognizing their preference for familiarity and consistency, even at the expense of some usability improvements.